 The AMA recommends providers allot six to nine months for external testing.
 However, just like internal testing, the more time you spend preparing, the better off you and your practice will be come transition time.

 Want to test ICD-10 codes within your electronic medical record (EMR)?
 You can—if you’re a WebPT Member.
 Our new code picker now includes the option to search for and select ICD-9 and ICD-10 codes.
 However, if you decide to test ICD-10 before the transition deadline, please use a test patient.
 Test claims will not be reimbursed.
-For more information on practicing ICD-10 codes within WebPT, check out this user guide.
+For more information on practicing ICD-10 codes within WebPT, check out this webinar.